Others Get Triggered

 3. Repeat Back what I wrote down to make sure I understood correctly and got all the important points down

-4. State Specific Actions I will take & exactly what time I will follow up with them (same day - within a few hours)
+4. State Specific Actions I will take & exactly what time I will follow up with them to give them an update (same day - within a few hours)

 Disclaimers